How much do you know about Good Samaritan Laws?

 Some of what we have covered today is graphic: Post-it notes on bodies, body dumping…unanswered texts.
 Many of us cannot imagine not helping someone in need…but at the same time those who are afraid of being arrested for using illicit drugs or underage drinking, being cited for being a minor in possession (MIP) will take all measures not to call for help.
 It is a parent’s worst nightmare that their child will be in distress from alcohol poisoning or a drug overdose only to become a “drag out” statistic.

-See an interactive map here to learn more about Good Samaritan Laws in your state.
 Start the conversation, before it is too late.